 Vegan Dinner Review of Narcoossee’s at Disney’s Grand Floridian Resort

 You’ll find Narcoossee’s set along the shores of the Seven Seas Lagoon adjacent to the Magic Kingdom.
 Like many of the buildings at the Grand Floridian Resort and Spa, Narcoossee’s is representative of a section of the Sunshine State.
 Narcoossee is a small town in Osceola County.
-The name is Native American for “little bear”.
+The name is the Creek Indian word for “little bear.”

 Almost all of the seating options offer breathtaking water views.

 A wrap around porch offers guests the opportunity to step outside to view Happily Ever After fireworks over Cinderella Castle.
 You can also opt to stay indoors as the firework soundtrack is played throughout the restaurant.

 Dinner service here starts out with a complimentary bread service.
 The sourdough bread happens to be vegan as-is.
 You can enjoy olive oil for dipping or Earth Balance with Himalayan salt.

 We loved the bread here.
 It arrived warm and had a nice crust with a soft pillowy inside.

 Sadly, we once had quite a few options here previously which are now no longer available.
 We could modify the former Endive and Pear Salad, but we were told the new Blueberry and Feta salad could not be modified as it would be basically just lettuce and no dressing, since the dressing has egg in it.
 The Hearts of Palm dressing contains anchovies and would be dry without that.
 Hopefully at some point they will add a vegan dressing option, but for now, they don’t really seem worth modifying anyway.